 Each Local Workforce Development Board (Board) sets the maximum rates for child care services.
 Those rates are outlined in the state's Child Care and Development Fund State Plan.

 The rates are set for (1) Licensed Child Care Centers, (2) Licensed Child Care Homes, and (3) Registered Child Care Homes.
 Each of these categories has additional rates for each of these provider types that are Texas Rising Star providers (2-, 3-, or 4-star providers).
-This information is found on pages 1 through 14 of the
+This information is found in WD Letter 23-19, Attachment 1: Increased Rates for Child Care Provider Reimbursements (PDF).

 Age groups in each provider type are as follows: